jappeace/jappeaceApplication/content/flask-docker-backend.md

 Do there not exist many tools that build on top of docker to provide variances in orchestration?
 Such as docker-compose, docker swarm, appengine and Kubernetes?
-All these questions entered into Jappie's mind, but he felt arguing such ignorance would be a waste of his time.
+All these questions entered into Jappie's mind, but he felt arguing in this case would be difficult wihtout an example.
 Once the team would start working with the containers they would see for themselves how easy orchestration is.
-The primary building block was in place anyway (docker) moving to another orchestration methodology will be easy.
+The primary building block was in place anyway (docker), moving to another orchestration methodology will be easy.

 It was here that Jappie decided to pick up this task.